The Resorts Gal Guide to Disney’s Polynesian Village Resort

 - More Ride Time: This allows you to enjoy additional nighttime rides and attractions when lines tend to be shorter.

-- Magical Nighttime Atmosphere: Disney parks take on a unique and enchanting ambiance at night, with beautifully lit landscapes.
-So you’ll have time to savor the nighttime magic for longer with fewer crowds.
+- Magical Nighttime Atmosphere: Disney Parks have a unique and enchanting ambiance at night, with beautifully lit landscapes.
+Thus, you’ll have time to savor the nighttime magic for longer with fewer crowds.

 - Less Rush: With extended hours, you can explore at a more relaxed pace.